Review of DivorceCare® Divorce Recovery Groups:

 .

 PRO #6: Their DivorceCare for Kids (DC4K) is an excellent curriculum for children.
-The kids curriculum and program changed my family’s ability to talk about the divorce, and was a major turning for me and my little children (about 9 and 7 at the time).
-However, I don’t know what updates have been done.
+The kids curriculum and program changed my family’s ability to talk about the divorce, and was a major turning point for me and my little children (about 9 and 7 at the time).
+However, I don’t know if anything has changed since 1999 when we took it.

 .